 Horne Lake Caves is 15 km (9 mi.) n. on Hwy.
 19 to exit 75 (Horne Lake Rd.), then 14 km (9 mi.) w. on a gravel rd., following signs to the parking lot.
 A part of the Horne Lake Caves Provincial Park, the cave system is considered to be one of the best in Canada.
 Tours are guided and highlights include crystal formations, ancient fossils and a waterfall.

-The 1.5-hour Family Cavern Tour teaches about the geology and history of the caves.
+The 1.5-hour Main Cave Experience teaches about the geology and history of the caves.
 The interpretive tour starts with a 25-minute walk to the entrance.
 Once inside the cave, visitors explore the easy passages; no crawling or maneuvering in tight spaces is necessary.

-Other 3-, 4-, and 5-hour tours also are offered.
+Other 3-, 4-, and 5-hour tours, some of which include climbing and rappeling, are offered.
 Self-guiding exploration is available in Horne Lake Main and Lower caves year-round.
 A helmet and two sources of light are required.
 Helmets may be rented for $5 each during the summer only.

 Time: Allow 1 hour, 30 minutes minimum.

 Main Cave Experience $24 (ages 5+).
 Other tours $39-$165 (various age restrictions apply).
 Phone ahead to confirm rates.

 Hours: Tours require a minimum of three people.
 Main Cave Experience is given on a first-come, first-served basis daily at 10:30, 11:30, 12:30, 2:30 and 5, late June-early Sept.; at 10:30, 12:30, 2:30 and 4:30, May 1-late June; at 10 and 2 in Apr.
 Schedule and age limits vary for other tours; phone ahead.
 Closed Jan.
 1 and Christmas.